drg412/vscode-gcode/README.md

   - `star-padded-comment`: inserts a comment padded with stars
     - example: `(*** A COMMENT ***)`

-  - `dash-pasdded-comment`: inserts a comment padded with dashes
+  - `dash-padded-comment`: inserts a comment padded with dashes
     - example: `(--- ANOTHER COMMENT ---)`

 - **Commands**